Easter Weekend 7th April – 9th April 2023

 - If you need a tow to the nearest boat ramp, then, you can TEXT a Rescue Boat.
 They will tow a broken down craft to the nearest accessible boat ramp for the shore crew to recover

-- If you pull out for any reason, then, you MUST notify BOTH the Timekeeper AND Rescue Boat, to prevent a full scale river search
+- If you pull out for any reason, then, you MUST notify the Rescue Crew, to prevent a full scale river search

 - You MUST be off the water by 4:00 pm on Sunday.
 If you are running late, then, you’ll need to pull out by 4:00 pm, or, get a tow from a Rescue Boat to get off the water by 4:00 pm.